goody-123/myTest/README.md

-# myTest
+My actual first GIT Exercise

-Just testing out how to use Git
+Just testing out how to use Git.